Ladder Operator Block-Encoding: Block-Encoding

 \subsubsection{Implementing \textbf{Select}}

-The \textit{Select} oracle for an operator $A$ as defined by Eq. \ref{eq:lcu} can be implemented by the operator:
+The \textit{Select} oracle can be implemented by the operator:

 Here we take the action of $U_\text{Select}$ to be the identity operator for computational basis states of the index register outside the range $[0, L)$.
-However, if this constraint is relaxed or if there is structure in the description of the operator, then a more efficient implementation of $\textit{Select}$ can be constructed as in \cite{babbush2018encoding}.
+If this constraint is relaxed or if there is structure in the operator, then a more efficient implementation of $\textit{Select}$ can be constructed \cite{babbush2018encoding}.

 As an aside, if the implementation of the \textit{Select} oracle is self-inverse, then the LCU block-encoding is also self-inverse.
-The construction for \textit{Select} in Eq. \ref{eq:select-naive} is naturally self-inverse if the unitaries themselves are self-inverse, which is true when the operator is decomposed in the Pauli basis.
+The construction for \textit{Select} in Eq. \eqref{eq:select-naive} is naturally self-inverse if the unitaries themselves are self-inverse, which is true when the operator is decomposed in the Pauli basis.
 This structure makes LCU block-encodings particularly well-suited for being applied in algorithms based on Qubitization \cite{low2019hamiltonian}.